Lockheed EC-130

+In October 2024, the US Navy announced that the new C-130J-30-based TACAMO mission aircraft will be designated E-130J.
+It will replace the currently operational E-6 Mercury in the near future.

 Design and development

 The EC-130E Commando Solo entered service in 1978 as the EC-130E Coronet Solo with the Tactical Air Command (TAC).
 In 1983 the Coronet Solo's mission was transferred to the Military Airlift Command (MAC) and redesignated the EC-130E Volant Solo.
 With the formation of Air Force Special Operations Command, the mission was transferred to AFSOC and redesignated Commando Solo.
 Operations were consolidated under a single-AFSOC gained unit, the 193d Special Operations Wing (193 SOW) of the Pennsylvania Air National Guard.
 In the early 1990s the aircraft were upgraded and designated Commando Solo II.
 The EC-130E variants were replaced with new EC-130J Commando Solo III aircraft built by Lockheed Martin beginning in 2003.

 Highly specialized modifications have been made to the latest version of the EC-130J (Commando Solo III).
 Included in these mods are enhanced navigation systems, self-protection equipment, and the capability of broadcasting color television on a multitude of worldwide standards throughout the TV VHF/UHF ranges.

 Secondary missions include command and control communications countermeasures (C3CM) and limited intelligence gathering.
 The three variants are EC-130 ABCCC, EC-130E Commando Solo, and the EC-130J Commando Solo.
 The version currently in service is the EC-130J, as the last EC-130E was retired from service in 2006.

 The USAF plans to begin replacing the 15 EC-130H Compass Call aircraft in 2020 with a commercial airframe transplanted with the Compass Call's electronic gear.
-The EC-X effort plans to deliver 10 new aircraft by 2029.
+In September 2017, the Air Force announced that L3 Technologies will serve as the lead systems integrator for a future Compass Call aircraft based on the Gulfstream G550 business jet.
+The new Compass Call platform was designated as EA-37B by Air Combat Command on November 14, 2023.